justindarner/retro-vuepress/docs/consoles/snes/1chip/premade-ths-7314.md

 ---
 title: 1CHIP Pre-Made 7314 Amp
-layout: layouts/wiki-page.njk
-category: snes
-section: 1chip
 ---

 **SNES 1CHIP RGB Amp Bypass – Pre-Made THS7314 Chip**

 All model 1 SNES systems (including the 1CHIP) output RGB*without*a modification.
 This page shows how to bypass the stock output.
 In most cases this is*not*needed.
 Please read the main 1CHIP page for more information.

 ![](https://cdn.retrorgb.com/images/1CHIPPage01.JPG)

 **WARNING**: This mod is*only*for the 1CHIP systems, as the motherboards for different SNES revisions will be different and the pins will*not*match up.
 RGB-bypassing the older systems will most likely not make a difference anyway.
-Per Tim Worthington (creator of the NESRGB): “*The original Super Nintendo/Famicom video chip does low pass filtering on the RGB video before it gets out to the pins.
+Per Tim Worthington (creator of the NESRGB): “_The original Super Nintendo/Famicom video chip does low pass filtering on the RGB video before it gets out to the pins.
 The 1 chip version doesn’t do this, that’s why the video from this console looks better.
-I don’t think replacing the video driver circuit would make any difference.*”
+I don’t think replacing the video driver circuit would make any difference._”

 Also, this mod is invasive, as you are required to remove pins of an existing chip.
 I don’t recommend this for beginners.
 If you’d like this mod performed for you,[click here for Retrofixes mod service and select the Deluxe service](http://store.retrofixes.com).